Allin Congregational Church

-Allin Congregational Church is a historic United Church of Christ church in Dedham, Massachusetts.
+Allin Congregational Church is an historic United Church of Christ church in Dedham, Massachusetts.
 It was built in 1818 by conservative breakaway members of Dedham's First Church and Parish in the Greek Revival style.

 History

 The preaching of Jonathan Edwards and George Whitefield helped to revive the churches of Dedham during the Great Awakening.
 The theological debates that arose as a result, however, helped bring about a split in the churches into different denominations.
 Allin Congregational Church was founded in 1818 when more conservative members of the First Church and Parish broke off from the increasingly liberal First Church.

 In the early 19th century, all Massachusetts towns were Constitutionally required to tax their citizens "for the institution of the public worship of God, and for the support and maintenance of public Protestant teachers of piety."
 All residents of a town were assessed, as members of the parish, whether or not they were also members of the church.
 The "previous and long standing practice [was to have] the church vote for the minister and the parish sanction this vote."